ruuda/noblit/docs/index.md

 In comparison to Datomic, Noblit puts more focus on static type safety.
 This makes schemas more rigid.
 On the one hand this impedes iterating quickly, but on the other hand it helps to provide data consistency in the long term.
+Datomic is a distributed system running on the <abbr>JVM</abbr>, while Noblit is a small native library.

 Another attempt at an embedded database inspired by Datomic was [Mentat][mentat].
 Both Noblit and Mentat happen to be written in Rust.
 Mentat is a layer on top of